Working in Northern Ireland

 Costs of living

-As in every big city you have the choice between all the big supermarket chains in Belfast.
+As in every big city, you have the choice between all the big supermarket chains here in Northern Ireland.
 Just to give an idea how much money you could probably spend for your groceries on a given month, we did some research for you.
 In the following you can see the average prices of the groceries you will likely need.

 How can I get around?